Stockholm City Coat of Arms

 The text above the coat of arms reads: "Stockholm's City Coat of Arms".
 At the bottom left it says: "Sweden's National and Country Arms.
 Established by the Royal Majesty.
 After drawings by Prof. M. AD.
 Hildebrandt in Berlin.
 Published by Carl Arvid Klingspor."

+- Our posters comes from one of the world's leading manufacturers of fine art prints - Hahnemühle.
 The 210g paper from Hahnemühle is matte with a texture and warm tone that gives the image a fantastic depth.
-Thanks to the unbeatable quality of the paper, you can count on a durability of up to 60 years if you avoid strong sunlight or other stress.
+Thanks to the paper's unbeatable quality, you can count on a durability of up to 60 years if you avoid strong sunlight or other stress.

-If you order from Norway, your order will be delivered with Fedex, to Sweden and other parts of the world with DHL.
-Your package is normally delivered to your nearest agent!
+- If you order from Norway, your order will be delivered with Fedex, to Sweden and other parts of the world with DHL.